The-Fourth-Wall/FW-Education-Website/curriculum.md

     - …
 - FW-722 (Synthetic Biology)
   - description:
-    - A deep dive into the construction of novel biological systems and an introduction to realigning existing ones to human goals.
+    - A deep dive into the construction of novel biological systems and the realigning of existing ones to human goals.
   - programming:
     - …
   - references: